In a nutshell

 Café Vesuvio on Columbus Avenue in San Francisco

-Everyone in San Francisco knows Café Vesuvio in the North Beach district (© vampy1)
+Everyone in San Francisco knows Café Vesuvio in the North Beach neighborhood (© vampy1)

-Here you can indulge like you’re in Bella Italia!
-Sip an authentic espresso at Café Trieste, enjoy pasta at Mama’s (where a real Italian mama still does the cooking), grab a pizza at Tony’s Pizza Napoletana, or treat yourself to gelato at one of the many ice cream shops on Columbus Street.
-In short: you’re in foodie heaven!
+You can eat like you’re in Bella Italia!
+Have an Italian espresso at Café Trieste, enjoy pasta at Mama’s (where an actual Italian mama still does the cooking), grab a pizza at Tony’s Pizza Napoletana, or treat yourself to gelato at one of the many ice cream shops on Columbus Street.
+Honestly, it’s foodie heaven.

 Twin Peaks